-Study offers insights into role of muscle weakness in Down syndromeDecember 17th, 2012 in Psychology & Psychiatry /
+Study offers insights into role of muscle weakness in Down syndromeDecember 17, 2012 in Medicine & Health / Psychology & Psychiatry

 It is well known that people with Down syndrome (DS) suffer from marked muscle weakness.
 Even the simple tasks of independent living, such as getting out of a chair or climbing a flight of stairs, can become major obstacles.
 This can reduce the quality of life for those with DS and lead to a loss of independence.
 Now, a new study sheds light on some of the suspected causes of muscle weakness.